Minzords/lfs-pm/README.md

 # LFS-PM
-A Light and Simple Pack Manager for Linux From Scratch, Write in Python (Work Only with Python 3)
+A Light and Simple Package Manager for Linux From Scratch, Write in Python (Work Only with Python 3)

 ## Advancement
 - [x] Check If Root